Country Club Plaza: History

 The Country Club Plaza was named for the associated Country Club District, the neighborhood developed by J.C.
 Nichols which surrounded the Kansas City Country Club (now Loose Park).
 It is situated at the northern terminus of Ward Parkway, a boulevard known for its wide, manicured median lined with fountains and statuary that traverses the Country Club District.
 Nichols selected the location carefully to provide residents with a direct route to the Plaza along Ward Parkway.
 Nichols began acquiring the land for the Plaza in 1907, in an area of Kansas City that was then known as Brush Creek Valley.
 When his plans were first announced, the project was dubbed 'Nichols' Folly' because of the then seemingly undesirable location; at the time, the only developed land in the valley belonged to the Country Day School (now the Pembroke Hill School), and the rest was known for pig farming..
 Nichols employed architect Edward Buehler Delk to design the new shopping district.
-The Plaza opened in 1923 to immediate success, and has lasted with little interruption since that year.
+The Plaza was opened in 1923.
+It was the first regional shopping center designed with parking for automobile access, the first suburban center with common management and tenant selection, and the first with unified architecture.
 New Urbanist land developer Andres Duany noted in Community Builder: The Life & Legacy of J.C.
 Nichols that the Country Club Plaza has had the longest life of any planned shopping center in the history of the world.
 One of its oldest retailers is the Jack Henry Clothing company, founded in 1931.

+While the positive contributions that Nichols made to Kansas City and urban development are undeniable, there is a dark history of how his influence impacted marginalized communities within Kansas City.
+Nichols is responsible for "redlining" and residential covenants that kept Blacks, Jews, and other marginalized people from purchasing homes and living in the more desirable areas of Kansas City.